All Things

 As regards the sixth multiverse theory (Tegmark?s), it fails on the opposite side: it is too large.
 In the first five multiverses experimenting with other universes theories is clearly impossible.
 Well, it isn?t so with the mathematical multiverse, the most general of all.
 A cellular automaton (for instance) is a coherent mathematical structure.
 Therefore, according to Tegmark, it should also be a universe existing somewhere.
 So, when we experiment with cellular automata, we are experimenting with other universes.

-a cellular automaton by John Horton Conway
+An image from the Game of Life, a cellular automaton by John Horton Conway |

 Francisco José Soler Gil and myself have proved that the complexity of computationally complete cellular automata (the most complex in existence) is maintained even though a few of their parameters are not constant.
 If we make a parallel with our universe, our existence could still be possible even though our fundamental constants were not exactly constant.

 Tegmark himself asserted that our universe, if it is a part of the mathematical multiverse, should be typical.
 Well, it appears that it is not.
 Possible universes with variable fundamental parameters would be many more than those with these parameters constant.
 Our universe would not be typical.
-Ergo the mathematical multiverse does not solve the fine tuning problem
+Ergo the mathematical multiverse does not solve the fine tuning problem.

 The same post in Spanish